DevLord261/ColorDirectionChanger_FlutterApp/README.md

     first button a change color button and label "Change Color" which changes it to a random color

     Second button changes the direction of the color with a label change direction

+# How to run the project

+    1. Clone the repository
+    2. Run `flutter pub get` to install dependencies
+    3. Run `flutter run` to run the project